dmwm/CMSKubernetes/kubernetes/cmsweb-nginx/docs/cmsweb-deployment.md

 The configuration area can be downloaded from
 ```
 git clone https://gitlab.cern.ch/cmsweb-k8s/preprod.git
+mkdir /k8s/path/config
+cp -r preprod/* /k8s/path/config

+# the /k8s/path/config will contain a tree structure of all
+# cmsweb services where individual directories will contain
+# service configuration files.
+You need to update them accordingly
+# with your secret files.
+Every file from service config area
+# will appear in /data/srv/current/<service>/ area in your pod
 ```
 and then adjusted accordingly to your project/deployment needs.

 **Please note:** for frontend deployment we rely on `cmsweb.services` file in configuration area which will contain a hostname of service's cluster.
 For example, in `cmsweb-test.cern.ch`